 According to the People’s Trust for Endangered Species, Hedgehogs have seen a rapid decline in numbers over the last two decades.
 It is more important than ever for us to provide shelter for these little spiky creatures.

-You can buy a hedgehog shelter online, or make your own using this handy guide from the RSPB.
+You can buy a hedgehog shelter online, or the RSPB has a handy guide to build your own hedgehog cafe.
 Be sure to place it in a sheltered area, so that they aren’t at risk of attack from predators.

 You can leave out some food, such as tinned cat food (not fish-based), to encourage hedgehogs to return.
 Specialist hedgehog food can be purchased from wildlife food suppliers.